 The court places much weight on these hearings.
 The court must address many factors before involuntary termination can take place.
 It must weigh how each factor will affect the child.

 For help with your parental rights in PA, contact Lisa Marie Vari & Associates, P.C.
-Call us at 1-844-VARI-LAW (827-4529).
-You may also fill out the form below.
+Call us at (412) 231-9786.
+You may also fill out the form.